 - The Data Protection Act 2018 and EU General Data Protection Regulation;

 - Last but not least there are the Unfair Terms in Consumer Contracts Regulations 1999, the Consumer Protection from Unfair Trading Regulations 2008 (CPRs), case law regulating contracts with consumers, the Financial Services (Distance Marketing) Regulations 2004, Consumer Credit Act 1974 (if credit services are provided).

 What is an E-money license?

 There is a total of nine core services that a fully authorised E-money Institution can provide under its UK E-money license.
 They comprise all of the services which can be provided by the Payment Institution including ancillary services together with the possibility to issue e-money.
-Currently, the “EU Passport” for the provision of payment services and issuance of electronic money is attached to E-money license UK.
-It means that after the notification procedure EMIs can provide services within the whole of the EEA.

 To get a license and issue electronic money as an Electronic Money Institution, authorisation from the FCA is required.
 However, there is no need to get a separate authorisation to provide payment services.
 In any case, the FCA must be notified regarding the types of payment services an EMI will be providing.
 EMI is required to be established as a body corporate (e.g. a limited liability company or limited liability partnership).